At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of a Housing Support Worker.
 Tailor your application to highlight relevant experience and skills that align with the role.

 Craft a Compelling CV: Ensure your CV is up-to-date and clearly outlines your experience in housing support or related fields.
-Use bullet points for clarity and focus on achievements that demonstrate your ability to support individuals in housing situations.
+Use bullet points to make it easy to read, and include specific achievements that demonstrate your capability in this role.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.